 Another important way to assist a loved one is to understand the importance of getting help for all family members.
 The disease of addiction affects everyone involved; there can be feelings of guilt, shame, rejection, resentment, violence, financial trouble, etc. Dealing with these issues will only make it easier to begin and continue the healing process.

-Family therapy and addiction counseling is important for both the addicted individual and the family.
+Family therapy and addiction counseling are important for both the addicted individual and the family.
 Recovery is a time of change and the engagement of a neutral party assists in the healing process for all parties.
 While addiction therapy/counseling is strongly encouraged for the addicted individual, the family also benefit, by becoming aware of their own needs in the healing process.

 Twelve-Step Meetings for Families and Friends